 The Distribution Agreement continues in effect only if its continuance is specifically approved at least annually by the Board or by vote of a majority of the Fund's outstanding voting securities and, in either case, by a majority of the Independent Trustees.
 The Distribution Agreement is terminable without penalty by the Trust on behalf of the Fund on 60 days' written notice when authorized either by a majority vote of the outstanding voting securities of the Fund or by vote of a majority of the Independent Trustees.
+The Distribution Agreement is terminable without penalty by the Trust on behalf of the Fund or by vote of a majority of the Independent Trustees.
 The Distribution Agreement is terminable without penalty by the Distributor upon 60 days' written notice to the Trust.
 The Distribution Agreement will automatically terminate in the event of its "assignment" (as defined in the 1940 Act).